Image

 • First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Dardenne Prairie after 30 days.

-• Second-Time DWI/DUI Offense: Leads to a 1-year revocation period in Dardenne Prairie, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+• Second-Time DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Dardenne Prairie, MO DWI/DUI was within the last 5 years.

 Securing a Limited Driving Privilege (Hardship License) in Dardenne Prairie, MO

-If you need to restore limited driving privileges, consult a knowledgeable Dardenne Prairie, MO DWI lawyer now to help improve your chances of approval.
+If you need to restore limited driving privileges, consult a knowledgeable Dardenne Prairie, MO DWI lawyer as soon as possible to help improve your chances of approval.

 The Importance of Hiring a Dardenne Prairie, MO DWI Administrative Hearing Lawyer

-A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
-(This is why the Combs Waterkotte Dardenne Prairie, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)
+For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
+(This is why the Combs Waterkotte Dardenne Prairie, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Dardenne Prairie, MO circuit court within 15 days of the final ruling.
-This appeal must be filed in the circuit court of the Dardenne Prairie, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
-A Combs Waterkotte Dardenne Prairie, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.
+A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Dardenne Prairie, MO circuit court within 15 days of the ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
+A Dardenne Prairie, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

 Once it’s filed, the case moves to a de novo hearing, where the Dardenne Prairie, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
 And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Dardenne Prairie, MO DWI/DUI attorneys to present a stronger defense.